Just a Great Focaccia

 • Pull the bread from the oven before the bread reaches the perfect internal temperature.
 Approximately 180°

 • Brush some of the garlic oil on the bread.
-Sprinkle bread with finishing salt.
+Sprinkle bread with finishing salt if desired.

 • Place the bread back in the oven.